njzfjiang/njzfjiang.github.io/README.md

 7. Enter ```bundle exec jekyll serve```, and now your website is avaliable on a local server.
 You can open "index.html" in the "_site" directory to preview your website on any browser.

 ### Step 4: Host your website on Github pages
 Now you have a local website up and working, you can follow the instructions below to connect your website to Github Pages.
+Using Github Pages ensures that you have version control of the website(it is all built in with Gibhub) and a easy work around if you don't have experience with web development.
 1. Register for [Github](https://github.com/) if you do not have an Account.

 2. From the Github homepage, click **Create a new repository**, and create a public repository named _username.github.io_, replace **username** with your own.
 You can leave everything else as default.